demisto/content/Packs/ILert/Integrations/ILert/ILert_description.md

 ### iLert Integration

+iLert is a modern uptime platform with advanced on-call and alerting features.

-Full documentation for this integration is available at [iLert docs](https://docs.ilert.com/integrations/cortex-xsoar).
+See the full documentation for this integration [here](https://docs.ilert.com/integrations/cortex-xsoar).